 Having a Schedule

 When you are home, it is always better to keep to a schedule with your Maltipoo.
 This way, they are in a routine and can stay asleep better at night.
 Having a plan can even keep them asleep all night unless they need to get up to use the bathroom.
-Here are a few things you should include in your schedule.
-Feel free to rearrange these as you'd like and create the time frame that works for you.
+Here are a few things you should include in your schedule:

 Thank you for reading this article, "How much Sleep Should Your Maltipoo Get?"
-If you are interested in adopting a Maltipoo puppy, you can visit our adopt page or contact us online.
-My Doodle Maltipoos it is our goal to breed the best and healthiest Maltipoos.
-For a higher fee, we will also train them before they are welcomed into their new home.
+If you are interested in adopting a Maltipoo puppy, you can visit our adopt a puppy page or contact us online.
+At My Doodle Maltipoos it is our goal to breed the best and healthiest Maltipoos.
+You also have the option to have us train your puppy before they are welcomed into their new home.
 Have an amazing day!